MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

   - The latest version of the Microsoft Teams desktop client
   - Microsoft Teams Android app version xxxx or later
   - Microsoft Teams iOS app version yyyy or later
-  - Microsoft Teams-certified IP phone version zzzz or later
+  - Microsoft Teams phone version zzzz or later
 - Agents' Teams accounts need to be set to Teams-only mode

 > [!IMPORTANT]